Could the bacteria in our gut help treat cancer?

 The researchers are collaborating with a team of scientists from the UK, the US, Canada, the Netherlands and Spain.
 The team has collectively been awarded £20 million by CRUK.

-The funding is one of the largest grants ever awarded by the charity and forms part of its Grand Challenge funding, which aims to revolutionise the prevention, diagnosis and treatment of cancer.
+The funding is one of the largest grants ever awarded by the charity and forms part of its Cancer Grand Challenges funding, which aims to revolutionise the prevention, diagnosis and treatment of cancer.

 Bowel cancer is the fourth most common cancer in the UK, accounting for 12% of all new cancer cases in 2017.